Chipotle Baby Back Ribs Recipe

 Uncle Chef Pierce seemed to be enjoying the gathering even more than everyone else.
 His dry-rubbed ribs were so tasty and delightful, maybe even as delightful as the company.

-Since that reunion Randy began using a dry rub most of time the when he cooked pork shoulders or ribs.
-He bought a few mixes to use the first few times, but then started mixing his own concoctions.
+Since that reunion, Randy began using a dry rub most of the time when he cooked pork shoulders or ribs.
+At first he purchased a few mixes to use, but later started mixing his own concoctions.
+We enjoy them all!

-Dry Rub mixes are easy to make and adjust the seasonings to change things up.
-This recipe for Chipotle Baby Back Ribs, discovered at McCormick, is a real winner.
-With hints of smoky Chipotle and cinnamon, and a bit of sweetness from brown sugar it’s a drool-inducing dish for sure.
-To make it even easier, the baby back ribs can be prepared a day ahead and cooked in an oven or grill, then finished off just before serving.
+Dry rub mixes are simple to make and it’s easy to adjust the seasonings to switch things up to personal preference.
+This recipe for Chipotle Baby Back Ribs, discovered over at McCormick, is a real winner.
+With hints of smoky Chipotle and cinnamon, and a bit of sweetness from brown sugar, these ribs are drool-inducing for sure.
+To make it even easier, these baby back ribs can be prepared a day ahead and cooked in an oven or grill, then finished off just before serving.

 - 1 tablespoon chili powder